SadeghPouriyanZadeh/machine_learning_glossary/README.md

 a mathematical function used in logistic regression to model the relationship between the dependent variable and the independent variables.
 The sigmoid function <u>takes any input value and maps it to a value between 0 and 1</u>, which can be interpreted as a probability.
 $$f(x) = \frac{1}{1 + e^{-x}}$$
 ![sigmoid_function](sigmoid_function.png)

 ***

+### Natural Language Processing (NLP)

+* **Sentiment** $\equiv$
+the overall <u> emotional tone or attitude expressed in a piece of text</u>.
+**Example:**
+the sentence "I love this pizza, it's the best I've ever had!" expresses a positive sentiment with a high degree of intensity, while the sentence "I didn't like the movie very much" expresses a negative sentiment with a low degree of intensity.

+***